sophiaecl/Climate-Analysis-Project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
+- This project was developed to demonstrate comprehensive climate data analysis using Python
+- Special thanks to the maintainers of the global temperature, CO2, and natural disaster datasets
-This project was developed as part of the Programming with Python course to demonstrate proficiency in data analysis, object-oriented programming, and scientific computing with Python.
+- Developed as part of the Programming with Python course to showcase data analysis, visualization, and predictive modeling skills

 ## Contact
 For questions and feedback, please open an issue in the GitHub repository.